schwarmau/pleroma/pleroma-docker/meta.d/privacy.md

       THINK BEFORE YOU TYPE.
       BY SIGNING UP YOU ACCEPT AND AGREE THAT ALL YOUR PUBLICLY AVAILABLE INFORMATION IS DE-FACTO PERMANENT AND OUT OF YOUR (OR OUR) CONTROL.
       YOU BEAR THE RISK OF USING THIS SOFTWARE.
-(See also point 3 of [the ToS](/hosted/pleroma/src/branch/master/meta.d/tos.md)).
-- We may collect the first few octets of your IP address for performance analysis, server maintenance, and spam prevention.
-- We may store this data for up to 4 weeks.
 - Registering and logging in requires setting cookies in your browser.
 - We do not use this information for tracking.